lyndeniece/lynwp-custom-theme/README.md

-# LynWP Custom Theme for Wordpress
+# LynWP Custom Theme for WordPress
 This is my custom theme for WordPress with SASS and Gulp made from scratch